White Shark, Carcharodon carcharias (Linnaeus 1758)

 Greyish to greyish-brown above, white below, with a distinct separation between the dark and light pigment.

 Voracious carnivores.
-Adult White sharks are opportunistic feeders, and prey on a range of vertebrates.
-Prey items include bottom-dwelling and schooling fishes, large species including crustaceans, cephalopod molluscs; broadbill swordfish and bluefin tuna, sharks, rays and chimaeras; turtles; occasionally sea birds such as cormorants and penguins; seals, sea lions, and small whales.
+Adults are opportunistic feeders that prey on a range of vertebrates, including fishes, large crustaceans, cephalopod molluscs, turtles, sea birds, seals, sea lions and small whales.
 They also feed on dead baleen whales.

 Malcolm et al. (2001) reported that the smallest white shark known from Australian waters to contain seal remains was a 2.7m individual.
 However, the stomach of a 2.4 m juvenile male caught off Lakes Entrance, Victoria, contained a seal skull and several bony fishes.